alphagov/paas-developer-docs/docs/getting_started/before_you_start.md

 [Cloud Foundry buildpacks](https://docs.cloudfoundry.org/buildpacks/)  provide runtime and framework support for your application.
 For most languages, you will need to provide configuration files to describe your app's dependencies.
 Note that most buildpacks will support a limited range of versions of the language.

 ### 12-factor application principles
 These principles were formulated by Adam Wiggins, the cofounder of the [Heroku](https://www.heroku.com/) platform.
 They outline practices for modern apps to follow during development to make them scalable and easy to deploy.
-Your app must follow these practices to work on the Cloud Foundry technology which is used by the Government PaaS.
+Your app must follow these practices to work on the Cloud Foundry technology which is used by the GOV.UK PaaS.

-We have summarised the practices in the table below, and noted the relevance of each principle to the Government PaaS.
+We have summarised the practices in the table below, and noted the relevance of each principle to the GOV.UK PaaS.

 Visit the [12factor.net website](http://12factor.net/) to further ensure your application supports these practices.